ING says in talks with Italian authorities over money-laundering probe

-MILANO (Reuters) - ING Groep NV (INGA.AS) is in discussions with the Italian judicial authorities over a money-laundering investigation, the Dutch bank said on Thursday.
+MILANO, Dec 5 (Reuters) - ING Groep NV is in discussions with the Italian judicial authorities over a money-laundering investigation, the Dutch bank said on Thursday.

 Earlier on Thursday two sources familiar with the matter told Reuters that ING’s Italian business reached a provisional deal with Milan prosecutors to settle the investigation by paying 30 million euros ($33 million).